I have written about this in a previous post, which includes links to other posts.

 So is it really unfair to assume that atheism promotes immorality?
 The answer from Gervais and his colleagues is complicated.
 On the one hand, their evolutionary theory of moralistic religion as necessary for securing large-scale cooperation beginning with the Neolithic transition to agrarian states assumes that religious belief does support morality.
 On the other hand, they say that the intragroup cooperation secured by religious belief also promotes distrust of those outside the group, so that religious believers are thrown into conflict with those who do not share their religious beliefs, as shown by religious persecution and religious wars.

 Moreover, they argue that as modern societies become ever more secularized, we can see the religious support for morality as a ladder that can be kicked away once we have climbed to the top.
+(Friedrich Nietzsche uses this same metaphor of the history of religious cultures as a ladder that we can climb to the top and then kick away in Human, All Too Human [6-7, 292].)
 We can see this in highly secularized societies like Denmark and the Scandinavian countries that are highly cooperative and peaceful, although fervent religious belief has almost completely disappeared.
 We can explain this as showing how morality can evolve from natural moral sentiments without any necessity for religious belief in a moralistic God.

 And yet their research suggests that even in many highly secularized societies, there is still some bias towards believing that morality requires religious belief; and so cultural evolution away from this might be slow.
 Norenzayan has suggested an analogy to the cultural evolution of literacy.
 For 99% of human evolutionary history, humans have had oral language, and so learning to speak is naturally easy for them.
 But writing is a relatively recent invention, and for most of its history, writing and reading were restricted to a small educated elite.
 Only in the past two centuries, has modern education spread literacy to the great majority of human beings around the world.
 Similarly, he suggests, religious morality has been central to our cultural evolution for thousands of years, and it is only recently that secular morality has begun to prevail in some societies.
 We might expect this evolutionary trend to eventually prevail.